So you think you know the origins of Saint Nicholas and

 are never the same so you can play as many times as you like!

-2. By what name do most people know the poem "A Visit from St. Nicholas" today?
+1. When was the poem "A Visit from St. Nicholas" written?

 ~ Click on "Play Again" for new questions or try these other Trivia